Interwoven learning experience

 Programmes

-Krea University awards BA, BSc, BA (Honours) and BSc (Honours) degrees.
+The School of Interwoven Arts and Sciences (SIAS) at Krea University awards BA, BSc, BA (Honours), BSc (Honours) and PhD degrees.
 The programmes are designed to offer both breadth and depth, with a range of Majors and Electives.
 All Majors and Minors are housed in the Division of Humanities and Social Sciences, Division of Literature and Arts, and Division of Sciences, respectively.
 The students will complete the required and elective courses towards the Major, in accordance with the guidelines provided in each individual Major description.
 They will also be encouraged to choose cognate and/or elective courses in other disciplines.
-These additional courses may fulfill the requirements of a Minor, or simply reflect the breadth of disciplinary knowledge available at Krea.
-A maximum of two courses may be double counted.
+These additional courses may fulfil the requirements of a Minor, or simply reflect the breadth of disciplinary knowledge available at Krea.
+A maximum of two courses may be double-counted.
 In addition, Krea students will complete a collaboratively taught Core course, and Capstone project/thesis in their final year.

 Division of Humanities and Social Sciences